Mount Guyot (Great Smoky Mountains)

-Mount Guyot is a mountain in the eastern Great Smoky Mountains, located in the southeastern United States.
+Mount Guyot is a mountain in the Great Smoky Mountains, located in the southeastern United States.
 At 6621 ft in elevation, Guyot is the fourth-highest summit in the Eastern U.S., and the second-highest in the Great Smoky Mountains National Park.
 While the mountain is remote, the Appalachian Trail crosses its south slope, passing to within 1000 ft of the summit.

 Mount Guyot lies on the Tennessee-North Carolina border, between Sevier County and Haywood County.
-There are two peaks atop the mountain approximately one-half mile apart, with the southwestern peak being the true summit.
+There are two peaks atop the mountain approximately one-half mile apart, with the southwestern peak in Tennessee being the true summit.
 The mountain rises 3600 ft above its eastern base near Walnut Bottom and 4000 ft above its western base near Greenbrier Cove.
 Ramsey Cascades, one of the park's most spectacular waterfalls, spills down a sandstone cliff near the bottom of Guyot's western slope.